 Students in the PMP are among the best and brightest in the Seattle area and are chosen for their software development knowledge and proven track record for setting and achieving demanding goals.
-In recent years, the Allen School has admitted between 50% and 65% of qualified applicants each quarter.
+In recent application cycles, the Allen School has admitted between 25% and 30% of qualified applicants each quarter.

 In this section you can learn about the skills and knowledge that will make your PMP application competitive.
-We also describe the materials that are required as part of your online application package.
+We also describe the materials that are required as part of a complete application package.

 Eligibility and Prerequisites

 All prospective students are encouraged to review the PMP's prerequisites for academic and professional background carefully before applying.